elixir-cloud-aai/foca/examples/README.md

 Please mind the [code of conduct][res-elixir-cloud-coc] for all interactions with the community.

-## Versioning

-The project adopts the [semantic versioning][res-semver] scheme for versioning.
-Currently the service is in beta stage, so the API may change without further notice.

 ## License

 This project is covered by the [Apache License 2.0][license-apache] also